We all love Open Source and I’m no exception.

 But this doesn’t mean that it’s perfect, and the chances are that the less people that use a particular bit of Open Source, the less well tested it is.
 So Linux gets a lot of use and has a lot of contributing developers, but tools like iPerf, widely used for network performance measurement, don’t.

 Why’s he mentioning iPerf I hear you say, well it all started with an email from one of our customers…

-So sometimes customers want to see how our virtual test network (i.e. our emulator) is behaving, especially when they’re new to the product, and of course they need a measurement tool.
+So sometimes customers want to see how our software defined test network (i.e. our emulator) is behaving, especially when they’re new to the product, and of course they need a measurement tool.

 What to use?
 A quick google search, or asking a colleague, or prior knowledge nets the Open Source product iPerf – in fact iPerf3 in it’s current guise.

 So this customer – I’ll call him John, emails in: